1. Using Appulate

 Marking an indication as bound

 If a market allows it, you can mark its and its submarkets' indications as bound.
-Clicking the Mark as bound button opens the Mark as bound dialog.
-Clicking Mark as bound there performs policy binding within Appulate:

 • the indication's premium will be displayed as the policy's premium.